metawala/DRLND_Continuous_Control/Report.md

 ## Plots of Rewards:
 This has been quite a challanging project.
 Small updates and changes in the model resulted quite a lot of changes in the training result.
 Initially without a random seed and batch normalization the model took way too much time to train.
-However, after adding a random seed and updating the initializer and adding batch normalization we can see that the model was solved in **`xxx EPISODES`**.
+However, after adding a random seed and updating the initializer and adding batch normalization we can see that the model was solved in **`243 EPISODES`**.

 Below is a graph of the reward as plotted agains episodes:
 ![Result Graph][image2]

-_(At the time of this submission, the model was still running.
-I will try and update the project as soon as possible, but based on current progress it looks like the model will be done in 300-350 episodes.)_

 ## Ideas for Future Work:
 This project implements the RelayBuffer but there is room for trying out other novel methods that were advised in the Project description as well: